 1. AML Screening Protects The Financial System

-AML screening is the barricade or wall that protects or maintains the integrity of the global financial system.
+AML screening and monitoring is the barricade or wall that protects or maintains the integrity of the global financial system.
 It prevents unwarranted breaches; these are transactions made by unscrupulous actors for malicious means.
 Anti-money laundering screening protects the global financial system by preventing it from being used to launder money or finance terrorism.

 2. AML Screening Helps Financial Institutions With Their Regulatory Compliance